kejonaMC/GeyserUpdater/README.md

 Please download the plugin from [our Spigot page](https://www.spigotmc.org/resources/geyserupdater.88555/) so we can get an idea of how many people are downloading the plugin.

-If you don't want to use the Spigot website you can download the plugin [on our CI](https://ci.alysaa.net/job/GeyserUpdater/job/main) or use the actions button in the GitHub bar and download the zip with the GeyserUpdater jar inside.
+If you don't want to use the Spigot website you can download the plugin [our CI](https://ci.alysaa.net/job/GeyserUpdater/job/main) or use the actions button in the GitHub bar and download the zip with the GeyserUpdater jar inside.

 ## Installation